18 fun German words and phrases you need to learn

-Here are 18 funny German words and phrases to help you on your ongoing journey to fluency in the German language.
-If you want to learn German at ease and with joy, try out my courses here.
+Here are 18 hilarious German words to help you on your ongoing journey to fluency in the German language.

 1. Weichei